acrdlph/arena/README.md

 ## Credits

-This MVP was inspired by Simon de la Rouviere and conceptualized by Achill Rudolph.
-The first proof of concept was developed at ETHBerlin by Achill Rudolph, Bettina, [insert names].
-The code for this MVP was written entirely by Achill Rudolph.
+This MVP was inspired by the work of Simon de la Rouviere, Billy Rennekamp and Slava Balasanov.
+The code for the bonding curve component is taken from https://github.com/relevant-community/memelordz-frontend.